nishantssoni/coffee_agent/README.md

 - 🛡️ **Input Moderation & Validation**
   All user queries are filtered and validated using `guard_agent.py` to ensure a safe, appropriate chat environment.

+- 🔗 **RAG-Based Answering (Retrieval-Augmented Generation)**
+  The `details_agent.py` implements RAG by retrieving relevant product data from FAISS vector indexes and passing it to the LLM to generate contextually accurate answers.

 - 📦 **Embedded Knowledge Base**
   Uses FAISS indices (`faiss_product.index`, `bge_vector_store.index`) for fast, contextual product retrieval.